 Bell palsy is a sudden weakness on one side of the face.

-- Twitching, weakness, or paralysis, most often on 1 side
+- Twitching, weakness, or paralysis, most often on one side

 - Drooping corner of the mouth

-- Drooping or problems closing an eye, which can cause dry eye
+- Drooping eye or problems closing an eye, which can lead to dry eye

 - Excess tears from an eye

 - Loss of taste

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 This is often enough to make the diagnosis.
 Some people may need to see a doctor who treats eyes.

 Bell palsy can get better on its own within a few weeks.
 Full healing may take 3 to 6 months.
 Treatment may be needed to manage more severe symptoms.
 Choices are:

 - Covering and taping the eyelid closed at night

 - An eye patch to keep the eyelid closed